By Hilda Born – Abbotsford, B.C.

 When we sisters grew up, we were fortunate our husbands were also good friends.
 Even after they moved to Chilliwack, we visited often and camped and travelled together.
 But cancer changed all that.

 We tried to visit Mary and her husband Henry Wiens weekly before pancreatic cancer took him.
 Soon Tena, too, was operated on and treated for breast cancer.

 A hopeful hostess

 Her cancer came and went and we didn’t talk much about the disease she hoped to overcome.
 On our last visit, just a week before she died she assured us: “When I get stronger, we’ll have friends over and serve them a simple meal of soup and pie.”
 She was still a hopeful hostess.

-For her final ambulance ride she insisted on being presentable in her new Christmas nightie.
+For her final ambulance ride, she insisted on being presentable in her new Christmas nightie.
 No doubt the angels had an even more sparkling gown for her that evening!

 Cancer also took both our brothers.
 Frank, the younger, finished his 12-year kidney tumour fight in 1998.
 John followed three years later, after a short bout of pancreatic-liver cancer.
-He bravely accepted its course with painkillers, but no chemo or radiation.

 Time has shown me how fortunate I was to grow up with three sisters and two brothers.
 Our feelings changed as we matured and we learned to live with our own limitations and accept each other’s shortcomings.
 I am grateful to have had such strong bonds with my siblings.